shinckel/ft_irc/README.md

 1. You must not implement server-to-server communication.
 2. Your executable will be run as follows: `./ircserv <port> <password>`
 3. IRC server is a program that manages connection between IRC clients.
+4. The Socket class is responsible for managing the server socket and accepting connections: `Socket.cpp` file focused on socket setup and server lifecycle management, `SocketData.cpp` handle client-specific operations.
+5. The Client class represents individual connected clients and provides methods for communication.
+6. Together, they form a server-client architecture where the Socket manages the server-side operations, and the Client handles the communication with each connected.

 ### Server Socket
 The server creates a socket and binds it to a specific port (e.g., 6667).
 It listens for incoming connections from clients.